-1000 Friends of Florida P.O.
-Box 5948 • Tallahassee, FL 32314-5948 • PHONE 850.222.6277 • Not 850.222.1117 Board of Directors Timothy Jackson, Chair, Victoria Tschinkel, Vice Chair, F. Gregory Bamhort, Secretary, Terry Turner, Trassurer Jim Nichotas, Roy Rogers, Mark Watts • Nathaniel P. Reed, Chairman Emeritus, Lester Abberger, Emeritus, Robert Davis, Emeritus, Earl Starnes, Emeritus President Ryan Smart www.1000friendsofflorida.org • friends@1900fof.org manufacturing, and produce stands in preserve areas.
+1000 Friends of Flerida P.O.
+Box 5948 • Tallahassee, FL 32314-5948 • How 850.222.6277 • Hx 850.222.1117 Board of Directors Timothy Jackson, Chair, Victoria Tschinkel, Vice Chair, F. Gregory Barnhart, Secretary, Terry Turner, Trassurer Jim Nicholas, Roy Rogers, Mark Watts • Nathaniel P. Reed, Chairman Emeritus, Lester Abberger, Emeritus, Robert Davis, Emeritus, Earl Stames, Emeritus President Ryan Smart www.1000friendsofflorida.org • friends@1909fof.org manufacturing, and produce stands in preserve areas.
 Pre-existing Non Residential Process County initiated map and text amendments to address inconsistencies and find solutions to existing commercial and non-residential uses and services that pre- dated the Agricultural Reserve's provisions.
-Ag Enhancement 4.
-Implement Agricultural Enhancement Strategies, such as: • Install signs: • Indicating designated Agricultural Reserve area. • Cautioning motorists of slow moving farm equipment and agricultural activities. • Consider traffic flow patterns more conducive to farming operations. • Support PBC Young Farmer and Rancher organization. • Seek (solicit) sources to accept agricultural plastics more locally, thereby reducing transport expenditures for growers.
-These include plastic bedding (mulch), ground cover, shade cloth, chemical containers, and pots of various sizes. • Encourage and support agritourism where practical: • Commodity centered festivals and events • Weddings on farms and nurseries • Tours for school children and the general public • Orchard tours • Wine tours/tastings at potential wineries Farm Residence Return to the Board with more information on possibility of allowing a farm residence on less than 5 acres, for purpose of selling development rights and preserving the balance of a property Federal Regulations Determine if the County's federal lobbying efforts can help the farmers with issues related to the USDA Emerging Ag Uses Bring back to the Board for policy direction any issues identified through applications and petitions for emerging uses, as these occur Additional Commercial Return to the Board with a recommendation on accommodating: ancillary commercial uses on a very small scale within the Ag Reserve Assistance to Farmers Return with information regarding offering support for farmers experiencing difficulties accommodate the BOCC Directives.
-The following suggestions should be in no way be considered either tacitly or expressly as a departure from our existing position that the Ag Reserve protections remain status quo.
+Implement Agricultural Enhancement Strategies, such as: Ag Enhancement Install signs: Indicating designated Agricultural Reserve area.
+Cautioning motorists of slow moving farm equipment and agricultural activities.
+Consider traffic flow patterns more conducive to farming operations.
+Support PBC Young Farmer and Rancher organization.
+Seek (solicit) sources to accept agricultural plastics more locally, thereby reducing transport expenditures for growers.
+These include plastic bedding (mulch), ground cover, shade cloth, chemical containers, and pots of various sizes.
+Encourage and support agritourism where practical: Commodity centered festivals and events Weddings on farms and nurseries Tours for school children and the general public Orchard tours Wine tours/tastings at potential wineries Farm Residence 5.
+Return to the Board with more information on possibility of allowing a farm residence on less than 5 acres, for purpose of selling development rights and preserving the balance of a property Federal Regulations Determine if the County's federal lobbying efforts can help the farmers with issues related to the USDA Emerging Ag Uses Bring back to the Board for policy direction any issues identified through applications and petitions for emerging uses, as these occur Additional Commercial Return to the Board with a recommendation on accommodating: ancillary commercial uses on a very small scale within the Ag Reserve Assistance to Farmers Return with information regarding offering support for farmers experiencing difficulties

-Fristed on recycled paper 🏻 🖾 🖂
+Fristed on recycled paper  🗱 💟 🧱

 The intent of this letter is to provide assistance to the planning staff implement the directives of the BOCC.
-To this regard, 1000 Friends provides the following suggestions to
+To this regard, 1000 Friends provides the following suggestions to accommodate the BOCC Directives.
+The following suggestions should be in no way be considered either tacitly or expressly as a departure from our existing position that the Ag Reserve protections remain status quo.